 In addition to the laws surrounding fault and who is responsible for paying for what in a car accident, it is also important to know what steps to take after a car accident.
 Taking the proper steps can help to ensure that you recover the maximum amount of compensation possible.

 - Report the accident to the police.
 If you are involved in a car accident in Indiana, it is mandatory that you report the accident to the police if the accident results in death, injury, or property damages.
 Failing to report an accident could jeopardize your chances of getting the money you deserve.

 - Get information from the other driver and witnesses.
 While you wait for the police to arrive, you should get information from the other driver and witnesses to the accident.
 Information to get from the other driver includes the driver’s name, vehicle make and model, registration, contact information, and insurance information.
 From witnesses, learn names and contact information, and make notes about what they saw.

 - Take photographs.
 Assuming your injuries are not severe enough to prevent you from doing so, take photographs of as much as you can at the site of the accident.
-Things to take photos of include any and all property damage, debris or objects in the road, street and traffic signs, skid marks, your injuries, witnesses, the weather, and anything else that may be relevant in regards to evidence at a later date.
+Things you will want to take photos of will include any and all property damage, debris or objects in the road, street and traffic signs, skid marks, your injuries, witnesses, the weather, and anything else that may be relevant in regards to evidence at a later date.

 - Seek medical attention.
 If you have sustained injuries, it is important that you seek medical attention and follow your doctor’s instructions.
 Even if you do not have health insurance, or are unsure how you will pay for the medical services, seeking medical attention may be necessary and is recommended.
 A car accident lawyer can help you to figure out how to pay your medical bills.